soph4/VADR-profiles/README.md

         Command: v-annotate.pl <fasta seq file> <output directory>

 2. Take sequences that passed 1st round of VADR and build profile to capture diversity in viruses that one refseq cannot capture
+	- All of these scripts should be run in the same directory

         a.
 FILTER (for sequences that PASS 1st VADR run)

                 Commands: